Dog General Knowledge & Quiz24 October 2023

 5. Oldest dog

-The oldest dog on record was an Australian cattle dog named Bluey who lived 29 years and 5 months.
-In human years, that is more than 160 years old.
+The oldest dog on record was an Australian cattle dog named Bluey who lived 29 years and 5 months, until he was usurped by Bobi, a 31 years, 365 days old Rafeiro do Alentejo from Portugal, who passed away in October 2023.

 6. Part of the gang